Lectures

 Trees and Triangles

-Abstract: This is an 80 minute guest lecture in Misha Lyubich's class on quaisconformal mappings.
+Abstract: This is an 80 minute guest lecture in Misha Lyubich's class on quasiconformal mappings.
 This follows the first Barcelona lecture described below, followed by a description of the folding theorem taken from the second Barcelona lecture (but much shorter). on planar domains and consider the problem of constructing conformally

 Slides for Trees, Triangles and Tracts, Part I and Trees, Triangles and Tracts, Part II .
 Link to Video . (one YouTube video covers both talks).

-This is 2-part minicourse at the online conference Transcendental Dynamics and Beyond: topics in complex dynamics 2021, (Centre de Recerca Matemàtica, Barcelona, April 19-23, 2021 (8:30am New York, 2:30pm Barcelona).
+This is 2-part mini-course at the online conference Transcendental Dynamics and Beyond: topics in complex dynamics 2021, (Centre de Recerca Matemàtica, Barcelona, April 19-23, 2021 (8:30am New York, 2:30pm Barcelona).

 Links for all recorded conference talks